-Through the architecture, the dialect, and the cuisine, Alsace is undeniably of Germanic influence.
-This is due to the region having belonged to the Holy Roman Empire until the 17th century and also to the fact that the region has passed between German and French control four times between 1870 and 1945.
+Through the architecture, the dialect, and the cuisine, Alsace is undeniable of Germanic influence.
+This is due to the region had belonged to the Holy Roman Empire until the 17th century and also to the fact that the region has passed between German and French control four times between 1870 and 1945.

 The Alsatian dialect

 The Alsatian dialect is estimated to be spoken by a population of 400,000 to 700,000.
 Locally known as Elsässisch, it is an Alemannic dialect, part of the High German language.

 The use of the Alsatian dialect has remained strong, particularly in rural areas.
 In the Sundgau, it is not unusual to find elderly people who can only converse in Alsatian.
 However, few young people speak the dialect today.
 Alsatian does not have official status in France and can only be offered as an optional language at school.

 There are actually quite a few different versions of the Alsatian dialect between the Bas-Rhin and the Haut-Rhin départements.

 It is common to see new official bilingual street signs in Alsatian cities and villages.